 This module focuses on basic administrative procedures and receptionist-related duties performed in the dental office.
-Routine office procedures such as appointment scheduling, filing, mail handling, inventory control and telephone communication are included.
-Students are and ethical introduced to the legal responsibilities of the dentist and the dental staff.
+Routine office procedures such as appointment scheduling, filing, mail handling, and inventory control telephone communication are included.
+Students are introduced to the legal and ethical responsibilities of the dentist and the dental staff.
 They become familiar with records management systems and learn how to take case histories and obtain information to complete dental records.
 They also work with a pegboard system to accomplish tasks in cash management and reconciliation.
-An introduction to dental insurance and coding billing procedures is included.
-Students use computerized practice management software to complete dental insurance claims and patient records.
-Career development instruction focuses on identifying skills necessary employment.
+An introduction to dental insurance and coding billing procedures is included. and Students use computerized practice management software to complete dental insurance claims and patient records.
+Career development instruction focuses on identifying skills necessary for employment.
 Essential dental terminology is also studied.